-In this test, Bankrate tries to estimate the impact of problem assets, such as past-due mortgages, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.
+Bankrate uses this test to estimate the effect of problem assets, such as unpaid mortgages, on the credit union's reserves set aside to cover loan losses, as well as overall capitalization.

-A credit union with a large number of these types of assets could eventually be forced to use capital to cover losses, decreasing its equity buffer.
-It also means that there are likely to be many assets that are in non-accrual status and thus aren't earning interest for the credit union, resulting in reduced earnings and potentially more risk of a future failure.
+A credit union with large numbers of these kinds of assets could eventually have to use capital to absorb losses, diminishing its buffer of equity.
+Many of those assets are also likely to be in non-accrual status and thus aren't earning money, resulting in lower earnings and potentially more risk of a future failure.

-Troubled assets made up 5.00 percent of the credit union's total assets in our test, below the national average and suggestive of superior financial strength compared to other credit unions.
+Troubled assets made up 0.00 percent of the credit union's total assets in our test, beneath the national average and suggestive of superior financial strength compared to other credit unions.